-Analyzed client usage data to suggest improvements to software product and consulting practices
+- Analyzed client usage data to recommend improvements to software products and consulting practices

-To log an observation, users select from a preset list of behaviors.
+To log an observation in the Behavioral Observations Tool, users select from a preset list of behaviors.
 This list is tailored to the client's specific needs.
-Through consultation and communication, a list of 70 behavior options was developed for this client.
+Through consultation and communication, a list of 70 behavior options were developed for this client.

 I was presented with the client's usage data of the Behavioral Observations tool.
 This data included all of the observations they recorded over the past 15 months.